 #9: You’ll Find Plenty of Culture

-If you’re looking for culture, you’ll find it here.
-There’s wine tasting / wine country, poetry readings, theater, music, performance art in the summer, says Experience Redmond.
+If you’re looking for culture and activities, you’ll find it here.
+There’s wine tasting/wine country, poetry readings, theater, music, performance art in the summer, says Experience Redmond.
 You’ll find art galleries, the Redmond Performing Arts Center, Vala Art Center, Eastside Symphony, and the SecondStory Repertory Theater, which features musicals and other productions year-round.

 #10: There’s a Star Trek Connection

 The original Star Trek’s Chief Engineer, Montgomery “Scotty” Scott – James Doohan – might have been born in Vancouver, British Columbia.
 But after his Star Trek years, he lived in Redmond, Washington until he boldly went on in 2005.

 Is Redmond WA a good place to live?
 Whether you’re moving from one of the surrounding cities or you’re moving to Redmond WA from out of state, this article will enlighten you as to what living in Redmond WA is actually like.

 Everything from things to do, cost of living, real estate, and kid-friendly Redmond activities is covered in the following sections.

 Continue reading to learn more about living in Redmond Washington or get in touch with On The Go Moving to enlist our moving professionals for your relocation needs.